-The public offering price of our common stock is substantially higher than the net tangible book value per share of our common stock.
-Therefore, if you purchase shares of our common stock in this offering, you will pay a price per share that substantially exceeds our net tangible book value per share after giving effect to this offering.
-To the extent shares are issued under outstanding options or warrants, you will incur further dilution.
-Based on the assumed public offering price of \$9.73 per share, which was the last reported sale price of our common stock on the NASDAQ Global Market on March 27, 2015, you will experience immediate dilution of \$6.10 per share, representing the difference between our as adjusted net tangible book value per share after giving effect to this offering and the assumed public offering price.
+$If you \ purchase \ shares \ of \ common \ stock \ in \ this \ offering, \ you \ will \ suffer \ immediate \ dilution \ of \ your \ investment.$ a price per share that substantially exceeds our net tangible book value per share after giving effect to this offering.
+To the extent the underwriters exercise in part or in full their option to purchase additional shares or shares are issued under outstanding options or warrants, you will incur further dilution.
+Based on the assumed public offering price of \$7.25 per share, which was the last reported sale price of our common stock on the NASDAQ Global Market on April 2, 2015, you will experience immediate dilution of \$4.14 per share, representing the difference between our as adjusted net tangible book value per share after giving effect to this offering and the assumed public offering price.